BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 > ~_Dijkstra_ - [_"On the cruelty of really teaching computer science"_](https://en.wikipedia.org/wiki/On_the_Cruelty_of_Really_Teaching_Computer_Science)

 As Dijkstra points out, the problem with the term bugs is that it implies something magic happened.
-Something crawled in and messed up the program.
+It implies that something crawled in and messed up the program.
-Although the moth proves this is potentially possible, and sometimes software feels like magic.
+Although the moth proves this is potentially possible, you or your fellow developer is the one to blame.
-But to be a proficient debugger, you should accept that:

-> Software isn't magic

-Next to that the main argument why you shouldn't use the term bugs is its ambiguity.
+There is another reason why it is better not to use the term bugs.
+Which I find evne more important, namely the ambiguity of the term _bug_.
 It can either mean:
 * The typo that caused the wrong behavior
 * Wrong behavior in some part of the software that was caused by the typo